 Another important difference is that US sales taxes have multiple levels.
 Sometimes a location might be subject to local, state, and federal taxes, and each has its own rate.
 Other locations may only have one tax level.
 It can get very complicated if your business is located in multiple areas or you’re shipping to multiple areas.
 In EU countries, there’s just one VAT applied — always from the national level —which keeps it pretty simple.

-3. How does VAT differ from Goods & Services Taxes (GST) that you see in Singapore / Australia / other countries?
+3. How Does VAT Differ from Goods & Services Taxes that You See in Other Countries?

 If you’re selling physical items to customers in the EU, you’re not required to deal with VAT.
 All of your shipments will be considered imports, and your customer may pay VAT and import fees upon arrival.
 While that might sound breezy for you, it can be an unpleasant experience for the customer.
 They’ve purchased from you, paid the bill, waited for delivery, and then get surprised with extra, on-the-spot costs!
 Unexpected costs like this can cause customers to reconsider their purchase and ultimately return it.
 Not so nice.